 You’ll need to collect the insurance information for the commercial vehicle to file your claim.
 The name of the insurance company, the phone number of the insurance company, the policy number, the driver’s name, and the name of the company where the driver works will also be needed.

 How Do I Get Compensated for a Trucking Accident?

 You may receive compensation for your pain and suffering, medical bills, time lost from work, and property damage.
 To ensure you get compensated appropriately, hiring a lawyer with experience with claims against commercial carriers is the best way to get the compensation you are entitled to and that you deserve.
 Pinder Plotkin will compile your bills and records and negotiate with the insurance company for the commercial carrier on your behalf.

-What is Maryland Law Regarding Truck Accidents?
+What is Baltimore Law Regarding Truck Accidents?

-In Maryland, truck drivers are required to have a Commercial Driver’s License or CDL, and they must follow all federal and state rules.
+In Baltimore, truck drivers are required to have a Commercial Driver’s License or CDL, and they must follow all federal and state rules.
 Under the Federal Motor Carrier Safety Administration or FMCSA, comprehensive laws regarding the frequency of inspections for motor carriers, the number of hours truckers may drive a day, and more, are covered.
 Under the Code of Maryland Regulations, the laws for trucking-related to driver’s licenses, weight limits, vehicle inspections, and more are included.
 Maryland’s Department of Transportation covers the laws and regulations that apply to commercial vehicles.

 If a safety rule was violated, and it was the direct cause of a collision involving a truck, the victim can file a lawsuit against the truck driver and receive compensation.
 A plaintiff can also submit an injury lawsuit that proves negligence if he or she can show the truck driver was unreasonably careless.